2DegreesInvesting/ds.targets/README.md

 ### Next

-The rest of the series will likely cover these topics: \* Debugging. \* Functions. \* External files and literate programming. \* Branching.
+The rest of the series will likely cover these topics: \* Functions:
+Moving from a sequence of scripts to a pipeline of functions. \* Best practices. \* Debugging. \* Branching.

 We’ll follow [targets’ manual](https://books.ropensci.org/targets/) but loosely.